How efficiency shapes market impact: Proofs of the propositions

-The first term on the right ($-\pi_N$) represents the additional profit if it were possible to trade one extra share at the same average price, and the second term represents the reduction in profit because the average price increases.
+The first term on the right ($-\pi(\alpha)$) represents the additional profit to the long-term trader if it were possible to trade one extra lot at the same average price, and the second term represents the reduction in profit because the average price increases due to the extra lot.

-Since there is nothing to distinguish the long-term traders, the equilibrium must be symmetric, i.e. they all make the same decision.
-Thus if there are $\mathcal{K}$ long-term traders buying $n_k$ shares and a day trader buying a random number of shares $\eta_t$, at equilibrium $N = n_k$.
-Thus if $\mathcal{K}$ is large, $N$ is also large.
-In the limit as $\mathcal{K}$ is large the second term vanishes if
+In the limit as $\mathcal{K}$ is large the long-term trader's own order is a small fraction of the aggregated trade, $n_k \ll N$.
+The second term vanishes in the large $N$ limit if

-This is true providing the second derivative of the function $\tilde{S}_t$ is bounded strictly below zero.
-Thus in this limit $\Delta \Pi = -\pi_N > 0$ and the candidate equilibrium fails because the informed trader has an incentive to deviate.
-Similarly if $\pi_N > 0$ the informed traders take a loss which can be reduced by trading less.
+This is true providing the second derivative of the function $S_t$ is bounded strictly below zero\footnote{ When the distribution of metaorders is a power law with Pareto exponent $\beta$, Proposition 2 leads to a power law impact function with exponent $\beta-1$, so our assumption on the second derivative of immediate impact leads to a self-consistent theory as long as $\beta<2$.
+For metaorder distributions with thinner tails than this, the fair pricing condition could be imposed as a hypothesis but it would not follow from a Nash equilibrium.
+Empirical observations cluster near $\beta=1.5$.}.
+Thus in this limit $\Delta \Pi = -\pi(\alpha) > 0$ and the candidate equilibrium fails because the long-term traders have an incentive to deviate.
+Similarly if $\pi(\alpha) > 0$ the long-term traders take a loss which can be reduced by trading less.

-When $\pi_N=0$ (and as before $1 < N < M$) no informed trader has an incentive to change her order size.
-This is clear since in Eq.~(\ref{deltaProfit}) with $\pi_N = 0$ the change in profit is given by the second term alone, which is always negative.
-A similar calculation shows that this is also true for decreasing order size, i.e. when $\pi_N = 0$, $n_k \to n_k - 1$ causes $\Delta \Pi < 0$ .
+When $\pi(\alpha)=0$ (and as before $1 < N < M$) no long-term trader has an incentive to change her order size.
+This is clear since in Eq.~(\ref{deltaProfit}) with $\pi(\alpha) = 0$ the change in profit is given by the second term alone, which is always negative.
+A similar calculation shows that this is also true for decreasing order size, i.e. when $\pi(\alpha) = 0$, $n_k \to n_k - 1$ causes $\Delta \Pi < 0$ .